Teys Australia: History

 In 1946, the four Teys brothers, Cid, Cliff, Mick, and Max, purchased a series of butcher shops in and around Brisbane.
 By 1952, the business grew to eight shops, a wholesale operation, and a newly completed abattoir at Beenleigh, where the company continues to have its headquarters.

 Teys has a history of working in various partnerships over the decades, including with Canada Packers Inc, Consolidated Press Holdings, and since 2011, Cargill.
 Through a partnership with Teys, reversing the significant losses of the Lakes Creek Abattoir then controlled by Kerry Packer became possible.

 Teys has built long-lasting international supply relationships, particularly in Japan, to which it was one of the first exporters of chilled beef.

 Current operations

 Teys Australia Pty Ltd is a 50/50 partnership between the Teys family and the Cargill Company.
 It is Australia's second-largest meat processor and exporter, with export operations in 40 countries.
-Teys operates six modern and efficient beef-processing plants, as well as owning two feedlots, cattle hide-processing operations, and other beef-related businesses.
+Teys operates six beef-processing plants, as well as owning two feedlots, cattle hide-processing operations, and other beef-related businesses.

 Teys process 32,000 cattle weekly, which generate a turnover of around AU$2.5 billion annually.
 Teys continues to develop its international business in response to growing Asian demand.
 Teys USA is a subsidiary company based in Chicago.

-In a highly competitive global beef market, Teys is dedicated to customer service, integrity of product, and efficiency of production and marketing, coupled with control of all facets of the value chain.
-Teys' success can also be attributed to the dedication of successive generations of the family and their values of hard work, humility, and respect for their employees and stakeholders.

 Teys operate across a number of sites in Australia: